jshc27/Challenge-06-Iphone/README.md

 # Challenge-06-Iphone | Platzi Master 2020
-En este Challenge encuentras la maquetación del celular Iphone aplicando POSITIONS y otras propiedades.
+In this Challenge you find the layout of the Iphone cell phone applying POSITIONS and other properties.

+## Installation